kvpratama/rag-playground/README.md

 ## Streamlit Frontend

 This project includes an intuitive Streamlit-based frontend to streamline experimentation and enhance usability.
+Check out our demo [here.](https://rag-playground-kvpratama.streamlit.app/) (*Note: You may encounter errors if the API rate limit is exceeded.*).

 ## Installation